-In 2021, KLC and the Kauffman Foundation collaborated to launch "Heartland Together," a project focused on addressing systemic challenges that affect entrepreneurs' ability to start and grow local businesses in the Heartland region.
+In 2021, the Ewing Marion Kauffman Foundation funded KLC to launch "Heartland Together," a project focused on addressing systemic challenges that affect entrepreneurs' ability to start and grow local businesses in the Heartland region.
 In 2022, KLC launched a two-week listening tour with stops in Kansas, lowa, Missouri and Nebraska where teams facilitated listening sessions in both English and Spanish in 22 communities.
 These sessions were designed to diagnose the state of local entrepreneurship and the environments that support it - their ecosystems.
 KLC thoroughly considered population size, population diversity and engagement potential when determining community selection for the pilot program.